damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/configuration.md

 - Type: `boolean`
 - Required: `false`

-Default set to false.
-Standard silent renew mode used per default.
-Refresh tokens can be activated.
+If set to true, refresh tokens will be used for the silent renew process instead of the default iframes. <br/>
+Default = *false*

 ### `ignoreNonceAfterRefresh`